top of page

 Notable credits include Star Trek: Strage New Worlds (Paramount+), So Help Me Todd (CBS), 'Twas the Night Before Christmas (Hallmark), Fallen Angels Murder Club Vol 1&2 (Lifetime Network), Coroner (CBC/The CW), Under the Christmas Tree (Lifetime Network), DC’s Legends of Tomorrow (The CW), Slasher (Chiller), Awake (Netflix), Twilight Zone (CBS), Love on Harbour Island (Hallmark), Hudson and Rex (City TV), Siren (Freeform), Rogue (Direct TV), Max and Shred (Nickelodeon), Saw VI (Lionsgate), Flight 93 (A&E), as well as the voice of Stephen Singh on Superhuman Public Radio.

-On-stage, Shawn has garnered critical acclaim for his work on The Orchard (After Chekhov), Of Marriage and Men (Shaw Festival); Twelfth Night (Shakespeare Bash’d); Romeo and (her) Juliet (Dauntless Theatre); And Slowly Beauty… (Tarragon Theatre); Macbeth (Driftwood Theatre); Comedy of Errors, Revolutionary Moments, and More Words!
+On-stage, Shawn has garnered critical acclaim for his work in Mahabharata (Barbican Theatre/Shaw Festival); The Orchard (After Chekhov), Of Marriage and Men (Shaw Festival); Twelfth Night (Shakespeare Bash’d); Romeo and (her) Juliet (Dauntless Theatre); And Slowly Beauty… (Tarragon Theatre); Macbeth (Driftwood Theatre); Comedy of Errors, Revolutionary Moments, and More Words!
 More Play!
 (Shakespeare&Company).

 Shawn proudly sits on the board of directors at POV Films, a charitable organization that helps marginalized youth break into the film and television industry through training, mentorship, job placement, and professional development.
 Over the past decade, POV has done a terrific job finding and training individuals to work within the industry.
 Shawn believes the next step for POV is to find the best and brightest and turn them into leaders.
 With this in mind, he reconnected with Fibe TV1 over at Bell media (where he’s sold three of his own shows) and pitched a series of projects led by people he found and vetted through POV.
-Four of the five shows were greenlit and will air across Canada in 2022.
+All five shows were greenlit and aired across Canada in 2023.

 Back in 2012, Shawn co-founded Crazy Shirt Productions, as a place for him and his creative peers to write, direct and produce.
 His projects have toured festivals worldwide, garnered awards and accolades, and sold for national and international distribution.
 Learn more here.